4teamwork/ftw.chameleon/README.rst

 Introduction
 ============

-This package enhances the integration of `Chameleon`_ into Plone with `five.pt`_.
+This package enhances the integration of `Chameleon`_ in Plone with `five.pt`_.

-In our deployments we have source checkouts (git) which we are pulled on updates.
+In our deployments we have source checkouts (git) which are pulled on updates.
 This may cause templates to be updated on the next request in running instances, which may cause errors because the associated code was not yet reloaded because the zope instance was not yet rebooted.